hichamelhady/Sankey-diagram/README.md

 - The United States imports a small portion of its electricity.
 [4]

-* This infographic shows the number of Bachelor degrees awarded in engineering & CS in the US in 2016 :
+### Bachelor degrees awarded in engineering in the US in 2016 :

-Here are the most know tools used to create sankey diagram.
+This infographic shows the number of Bachelor degrees awarded in engineering & CS in the US in 2016 :

 <table border="0">
   <tr>